hassan-pmp/pmp/til.md

 	- Critical Thinking
 		 - includes disciplined, rational, logical, evidence based thinking
 	- Motivation
-- extrinsic rewards, such as salary
+		- Extrinsic rewards, such as salary
-- intrinsic motivators are far longer lasting and more effective
+		- Intrinsic motivators are far longer lasting and more effective
 		- 3 types of intrinsic motivators
 			- Autonomy: flexible work hours, working from home, and work on self selecting and self managing
 			- Mastery : being able to improve and excel

-▶Purpose : Knowing the project vision allows people to feel like they are making a difference.
+			- Purpose : Knowing the project vision allows people to feel like they are making a difference.
 	- Interpersonal Skills
--
+- ▶